thomas-pickford/strava-analysis/README.md

 - Implement `get_summary` to print overview of activity stats
 - Format time h:m:s instead of m:s

+### Version 0.2.0
+- Restructure modules to create a strava crate.
+Expandable to encorporate more/all of the strava API
+- Complete data stream analysis to get lap splits
+- Store activity laps in json file
+- Option to get a summary of week activities

 ### Next steps
 - Format summary with user selected distances
 - Get splits from data stream using user defined distances